soil ph testing

 Significance Of Soil pH

-I would like to take you through three (3) ways of testing soil pH without using the soil test kit, these are:
+I want to take you through three (3) ways of testing soil pH without using the soil test kit, these are:

-#1.
-How To Test Soil Ph With Litmus Paper
+1. How To Test Soil Ph With Strips

-Litmus paper strips a pH-sensitive paper used to determine the acidity and alkalinity of a substance.
-It comes in a pair, a red and blue litmus paper.
+Litmus paper strips are pH-sensitive paper used to determine the acidity and alkalinity of a substance.
+It comes in a pair, of red and blue litmus paper.
 Red litmus paper turns blue under alkaline conditions while blue litmus paper turns red under acidic conditions.

 litmus strip for test soil pH

-To carry out the soil pH test using the litmus strips, get the sample of the soil to be tested inside a container, add distilled water to it so that it looks slurry or forms paste.
-Insert the Litmus papers and observe the change in color.
-If the red litmus paper turns blue it means the soil is an alkaline soil and if the blue turns red, it means the soil is acidic soil.
+To carry out the soil pH test using the litmus strips, get the sample of the soil to be tested inside a container, and add distilled water to it so that it looks slurry or forms paste.
+Insert the Litmus papers and observe the color change.
+If the red litmus paper turns blue, it means the soil is alkaline; if the blue turns red, it means the soil is acidic.

 Vinegar and baking soda are common materials used in food industries; they are both sensitive to acid and alkaline.
 They can be used to test the pH of the soil.

-If it fizzles out bubbles, it means the soil is acidic with pH ranging between 5 and 6.
-However, if the soils did not react, it means it is neutral.
+If it fizzles out bubbles, it means the soil is acidic with a pH ranging between 5 and 6.
+However, if the soil does not react, it means it is neutral.

 #3.
 Testing Soil Ph With Red Cabbage